cucumber/common/fake-cucumber/README.md

 Fake Cucumber can write messages in 3 different formats:

 - For JSON output, define `FORMAT=json` (this is the default).
-- For delimited protobuf output, define `FORMAT=protobuf`.
 - For [ndjson](http://ndjson.org/) output, define `FORMAT=ndjson`.
+- For binary protobuf output, define `FORMAT=protobuf-binary`.
+- For protobuf object output, define `FORMAT=protobuf`.